Kitten Born With Two Faces Beats Incredible Odds As She Celebrates 4-Month Birthday

 “It was roughly around eight weeks of age, maybe nine weeks, when she started recognizing the other cats, toys, and me,” Tran told People.
 “Now she runs [over] when she sees me.”

 As Duo got older, Tran realized that one of Duo’s eyes was not functional.
-Because it is a source of infection, her told People that when she is old enough, it will be removed.
+Because it is a source of infection, he told People that when she is old enough, it will be removed.

 For now, Duo seems to be doing fine.
 Judging from the videos on her Facebook page, she is about as happy as she can be.